Shalini648404/TimerApp/README.md

 ✅ **Grouped Timers** – Organize timers by category and manage them collectively.
 ✅ **Start/Pause/Reset All** – Control all timers in a category at once.
 ✅ **Intuitive UI** – Simple and easy-to-use design for quick access.
 ✅ **Asynchronous Storage** – Saves data even if the app is closed and reopened.
+✅ **Exporting completion History** – Can export the completed tasks history.

 ---